 The Go Blue Guarantee is not offered during spring and/or summer periods of enrollment.
-Students may receive up to four years (four and a half for Engineering students) of tuition during a fall or winter semester of enrollment.
+Students may receive up to four years of tuition during a fall or winter semester of enrollment.

 What about my 529 tax deferred college savings plan?
 What if I have a Michigan Education Trust paying for my college?

 If another resource covers your tuition, you will be considered for, and may receive, other institutional funding including grants, loans, and scholarships to assist you in meeting other college expenses.

 My Go Blue Guarantee shows as less than my full tuition on my financial aid notice.
 Why?